keskarmini-alt/FeatureEngineering_Capstone/README.md

 - Matplotlib

 ## Results
-Feature engineering significantly improved model performance.
+Feature engineering significantly improved model performance compared to the baseline.

 ## How to Run
 Open the notebook in Google Colab and run all cells.